eckoecho/School-Shootings/README.md

 My goal of this analysis is to help the community to understand the various aspects that play crucial roles in school shootings in communities.
-The target is to highlight the patterns in school shootings over two decades to disern the profile and methodology of these shooter.
-My process is to target the year and month to find any seasonality.
-I ask and answer pointed questions to get an overall makeup of Chicago crimes.
+The target is to highlight the patterns in school shootings over two decades to disern the profile and methodology of these shooters.
+My process is dive into data from 1999 to 2023, with predictions for the next 4 years.
+I look at features allow us to see solutions that decrease these numbers.
 Communities can use this analysis to take action towards prevention and legislation.